Ossa (motorcycle): Monocoque Grand Prix racer

 Ossa achieved early success in the 250cc class of Grand Prix motorcycle racing, competing with an innovative chassis designed by Giró's son, Eduardo that was unique for the era.
-Eduardo Giró designed a motorcycle that compensated for its power deficit by following a philosophy of lightweight, a small frontal area and engine reliability combined with outstanding handling.
+Eduardo Giró designed a motorcycle that compensated for its power deficit by following a philosophy of light weight, a small frontal area, and engine reliability combined with outstanding handling.

-The motorcycle featured a welded monocoque construction of magnesium and aluminium sheets that incorporated the fuel tank and weighed a full 20 kg less than the Japanese competition.
+The motorcycle featured a welded monocoque frame construction of magnesium and aluminium sheets that incorporated the fuel tank and weighed a full 20 kg less than the Japanese competition.
 The monocoque's superior chassis stiffness and weight imbued it with exceptional cornering and braking abilities which, in turn allowed for faster cornering speeds than the competition.
-Although Ossa's 249cc single cylinder two stroke engine produced 20 horsepower less than that of the class-leading Yamaha RD05 with its impressive V4 engine, Spanish rider Santiago Herrero was able to take advantage of the Ossa's light weight and superior handling characteristics to remain competitive, especially on tighter race tracks.
+Although Ossa's 249 cc single cylinder two-stroke engine produced 20 horsepower less than that of the class-leading, V4-powered Yamaha RD05, Spanish rider Santiago Herrero was able to take advantage of the Ossa's light weight and superior handling characteristics to remain competitive, especially on tighter race tracks.

 Grand Prix success ends in tragedy

-After having won the 250cc Spanish national championship in 1967 and 1968, Ossa and Herrero moved up to the world championships, where they finished seventh in the 1968 250cc world championship, including an impressive third-place finish behind the factory-backed Yamahas of Phil Read and Bill Ivy at the season-ending Nations Grand Prix held at the high speed Monza circuit.
+After having won the 250cc Spanish national championship in 1967 and 1968, Ossa and Herrero moved up to the world championships, where they finished seventh in the 1968 250cc world championship, including a third-place finish behind the factory-backed Yamahas of Phil Read and Bill Ivy at the season-ending Nations Grand Prix held at the high speed Monza circuit.

 In 1969, the Fédération Internationale de Motocyclisme changed its regulations in an effort to reduce spiraling costs in motorcycle racing.
 125cc and 250cc machines would be limited to two cylinders and 6-speed transmissions.
 This regulation change caused the dominant Yamaha and Suzuki factories to withdraw their teams from Grand Prix racing.

 The 1969 Grand Prix season would be even more successful for the Ossa factory, as Herrero won three races and held a one-point lead in the 250cc world championship going into the last race of the season in Yugoslavia.
 Herrero started the race in the lead but crashed on the seventh lap ending his championship hopes.
 He would finish third in the world championship.
 Ossa and Herrero repeated as Spanish 250cc national champion for a third consecutive year.

 After a promising start to the 1970 season in which Herrero won his fourth 250cc Grand Prix, he died after crashing on melted tar during the 1970 Isle of Man TT.
 Herrero's death affected the Ossa team so much that they withdrew from road racing competitions altogether.